Terms & Conditions

 A) The Terms and Conditions of Sale shall in all respects be governed and construed in accordance with English Law.

-TEP Technica Ltd is a UK registered private limited company UK Registered Office: TEP Technica Ltd Unit 45 Murrell Green Business Park London Road Hook Hampshire RG27 9GR Company registration number: 05379508 Company VAT registration number is GB 857 7015 05 For more information please email firstname.lastname@example.org Card payments TEP Technica's online payment pages are provided by RBS Worldpay.
+TEP Technica Ltd is a UK registered private limited company UK Registered Office: TEP Technica Ltd Unit 45 Murrell Green Business Park London Road Hook Hampshire RG27 9GR Company registration number: 05379508 Company VAT registration number is GB 857 7015 05 For more information please email firstname.lastname@example.org For online and telephone payments we use industry leading third party mechants (Adyen©) we never store customers debit/credit card details.

 TEP TECHNICA LTD – GENERAL CONDITIONS OF PURCHASE